-- Go through the START HERE page and watch the course video tour.

-- You must have reliable technology for this class. ٠

-- Read this Course Syllabus and the Course Plan- carefully!

-- Follow the directions for all assignments completely.
+- Go through the START HERE page and watch the course video tour. - You must have reliable technology for this class. - Read this Course Syllabus and the Course Plan- carefully! - Follow the directions for all assignments completely. - Complete all lessons, all reading assignments, all writing workshop assignments, all mandatory conferences, all essay assignments. - You must manage your time wisely, including computer and Internet access.

-- Complete the following:

-- $^{\circ}$ all lessons (see the page in Blackboard for the password)

-- all reading assignments

-- 0 all writing workshop assignments

-- all course surveys

-- 0 all journal assignments

-- all mandatory conferences

-- all essay assignments.

-- You must manage your time wisely, including computer and Internet access.